Planning Your Big Day

 Hazardous Material

-Households often contain caustic, flammable, explosive, or otherwise hazardous materials that pose a threat to the safety of people, animals, personal property, and the environment if they’re not handled and disposed of properly.
-Household movers, including Spine Moving, are prohibited by law from transporting such items.
+Households often contain caustic, flammable, explosive, or hazardous materials that threaten the safety of people, animals, property, and the environment if not handled and disposed of properly.
+Household movers, including Spine Moving, are prohibited by law from transporting these items.

 View Our Moving Checklist!